MontrealGo/GoMontrealGo/README.md

 In this project, we will pool resources to build GoMontreal:

 1. To showcase the AI technologies made in Montreal.
-2. To promote the technological exchanges between AI companies in Montreal
+2. To promote the technological exchanges between AI companies in Montreal and around the world
-3. To compete in international stage
+3. To compete in international stage when it is mature
 4. Others